utdata/texas-schools/README.md

 Files back from students with the manual fixex before I process them into the single file.
 Some notes:

 * `output_02_jb_geocoding` the columns are out of order.
-* `output_04_te_geocoding.xls` Not finished.
-There are still about 148 records that have not been updated.
 * `output_10_gm_geocoding.xlsx` columns in wrong order.
 * `output_11_am_geocoding.xlsx` columns out of order.
 * `output_12_rm_geocoding.xls` columns out of order